 Provides one term of credit toward the studio/performance arts requirement.
 This course may be repeated for credit.
-Prerequisite: Requires permission of the Music Department and successful previous performing experience.
+Prerequisite: requires permission of the Music Department and successful previous performing experience.
 One private lesson and two studio classes per week.
 Offered: spring term.
-PECO94: PEP FIT Students will meet for one hour twice a week in a scheduled fitness class with a PE instructor and two days a week for a full block of Pep Band rehearsals, plus performances at select Wednesday/Saturday athletic contests.
-This course will meet the physical education requirement for the term.
-Students enrolled in PEC094 must also be enrolled in MUS094.
-Open to lowers, uppers and seniors (9th graders with permission from the Music Department).
-Offered: winter term.
 PEC110: ADVANCED MUSIC PRACTICE This course provides regular practice time for dedicated music students within the context of Exeter's academic schedule.
 Students meet at a common time in the afternoon to practice under the supervision of the music faculty.
 Time is also reserved for physical activity, including cardiovascular exercise, core and flexibility training, and exercises to avoid repetitive-stress injuries.
 Students participating in this course must be taking regular private lessons and should consult with their private lesson teacher to develop a practice plan.
-Students participate in midterm and endof-term performance classes to demonstrate the progress they have made.
+Students participate in midterm and end-of-term performance classes to demonstrate the progress they have made.
 Advanced Music Practice does not carry academic credit but meets the physical education requirement for the term.
-This course is limited to 13 students each term and is not open to 9th graders in the fall term. ■ Private Lessons See "Endnotes" for important information regarding diploma credit, registration, auditions, repeating courses and the "Music Option."
-MUS010: PRIVATE LESSONS Private music lessons offer students an individualized learning experience with a private instructor.
+This course is limited to 13 students each term and is not open to 9th graders in the fall term. ■ Private Lessons MUS010: PRIVATE LESSONS Private music lessons offer students an individualized learning experience with a private instructor.
 In the lessons, students develop technique and expression, while they explore the repertoire for their instrument.
-Students receive one 45-minute lesson per week and are expected to practice a minimum of two hours per week.
-Provides 1/3 credit per term toward the studio/performance arts requirement; credit is granted upon completion of three consecutive terms of study of the same or closely related instruments.
+Students receive one 50-minute lesson per week and are expected to practice independently between lessons.
+Provides 1/3 credit per term.
+See "Endnotes" for important information regarding diploma credit, repeating courses and the "Credit Option."
 Note on Private-Lesson Fees Private lessons are billed in addition to tuition.
 Students on financial aid receive partial scholarship for private lesson fees for one set of lessons per term.
 Students normally receive 10 lessons per term.
 At least 8 lessons are required to pass this course.
-LESSONS ARE OFFERED FOR THE FOLLOWING INSTRUMENTS: Bagpipes Harp (Classical, Irish) Banjo Oboe Baritone Organ Bassoon Percussion Cello Piano Clarinet (Classical, Jazz) Saxophone Composition (alto, baritone, tenor) Double Bass Trombone (Classical, Jazz) Trumpet Drum Set Tuba Electric Bass Ukulele Euphonium Viola Fiddle Violin Flute (Classical, Wooden Celtic) Voice French Horn Guitar (Classical, Folk, General, Jazz, Rock) Ensembles See "Endnotes" for important information regarding diploma credit, registration, auditions, repeating courses and the "Music Option."
-MUSO11: GLOBAL RHYTHM ENSEMBLE In group classes, students learn the basic playing techniques of the steel drums and other instruments from around the world.
-Players develop their melodic, harmonic and rhythmic skills and sense of ensemble while experiencing the special energy and excitement of playing together.
-Students do not need previous musical experience to join this ensemble.
-Participation in all performances is required.
-Provides 1/3 credit per term toward the studio/performance arts requirement; credit is granted upon completion of three consecutive terms of study.
-One evening session per week plus individual practice.
-No audition required.
-MUS050: MODERN MUSIC MAKING See description on page 51.
+LESSONS ARE OFFERED FOR THE FOLLOWING INSTRUMENTS: Harp (Classical, Irish) Bagpipes Banjo Oboe Baritone Organ Percussion Bassoon Cello Piano (Classical, Jazz) Clarinet Composition Saxophone (alto, baritone, tenor) Double Bass Trombone (Classical, Jazz) Trumpet Drum Set Electric Bass Tuba Ukulele Euphonium Viola Fiddle Violin Flute (Classical, Wooden Celtic) Voice French Horn Guitar (Classical, Folk, General, Jazz, Rock) playing chamber music.

-MUSO60: INSTRUMENTAL CHAMBER MUSIC

-Students receive weekly coaching in trios, quartets, quintets and other small ensembles and experience the special give-and-take of playing chamber music.
 Instrumental combinations include strings, winds, brass, piano, percussion and harp.
 Students develop the musical and collaborative skills needed for effective rehearsal and communicative performance while acquiring stylistic awareness, Chamber music ensembles perform throughout the year.
 Every effort is made to place students, although placement in a group is not guaranteed.
-Provides 1/3 credit per term toward the studio/performance arts requirement; credit is granted upon completion of three consecutive terms of study.
+Provides 1/3 credit per term.
+See "Endnotes" for important information regarding diploma credit, repeating courses and the "Credit Option."
 Placement audition required.

-MUS070: VOCAL CHAMBER MUSIC

-Students are placed in small ensembles to sing a variety of historical and contemporary vocal styles and literature.
+MUS070: VOCAL CHAMBER MUSIC Students are placed in small ensembles to sing a variety of historical and contemporary vocal styles and literature.
 Students learn the tenets of singing in a small ensemble and work on vocal production, diction, intonation and performance practice.
 Vocal Chamber groups perform throughout the year.
-Provides 1/3 credit per term toward the studio/performance arts requirement; credit is granted upon completion of three consecutive terms of study.
+Provides 1/3 credit per term.
+See "Endnotes" for important information regarding diploma credit, repeating courses and the "Credit Option."
 Placement audition required.
 Ensembles offered may include: